PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 only image resize and requested artifact execution import it locally.
 The five moved helpers are AST-identical to their previous exporter implementations, and the TorchScript body is identical after its lazy Torch availability guard.
+The same owner now builds the generated package metadata schema, including public ONNX boundary shape/layout restoration and NumPy-backed operator option serialization.
+Tensor metadata, recursive value serialization, and the payload builder are AST-identical to their former exporter definitions.

 Dynamo ONNX package export now shares the same artifact owner.
 The exporter keeps a signature-compatible wrapper whose only responsibility is to supply the